The Wild Adventures of Blinky Bill: Episodes

-International Broadcast
+International broadcast

 Broadcast

 The Wild Adventures of Blinky Bill debuted on 7TWO in Australia on 5 December 2016.
-The series aired on teleTOON+ in Poland on 16 January 2017.
-In Hungary, it began airing on Minimax on 19 June 2017.
-In Latin America debuted on Nat Geo Kids on 1 July 2017 and Brazil on 1 September 2017.
-In Canada debuted on Ici Radio-Canada Télé on 9 September 2017., In United Kingdom it debuted on Pop in 2018., In Italy it debuted on Pop in 2018., In Germany it debuted on KiKA on 1 January 2018.
+In 2017, the series aired on teleTOON+ in Poland on 16 January, in Hungary on Minimax on 19 June, in Latin America and Brazil on Nat Geo Kids on 1 July and 1 September, respectively, and in Canada on Ici Radio-Canada Télé on 9 September.
+In 2018 and in Germany on KiKA on 1 January.